tlswg/tls13-spec/draft-ietf-tls-tls13.md

        CipherSuite TLS_NULL_WITH_NULL_NULL = {0x00,0x00};

-The following is a list of server-authenticated (and optionally client-authenticated) cipher suites which are currently available in TLS 1.3:
+The following is a list of standards track server-authenticated (and optionally client-authenticated) cipher suites which are currently available in TLS 1.3:

               Cipher Suite Name                      Value     Specification